 Violation of Local Law

-A person does not meet the member of household test if at any time during your tax year the relationship between you and that person violates local law.
+A person does not meet the member of household test if at any time during the tax year the relationship between the taxpayer and that person violates local law.

 Multiple Support Agreements

-- The member of the group claiming the dependency exemption has contributed more than 10 percent of the support; and,
+- The taxpayer claiming the dependency exemption contributed more than 10 percent of the support, and

 - Each member of the group who contributed more than 10 percent of support (except the taxpayer claiming the exemption) files a written declaration on Form 2120 that he will not claim the individual as his dependent for the tax year.

 The members of the group may, for example, take turns at claiming the deduction.
 But if more than one-half of a dependent’s support is furnished by one individual, that individual is the only one who can claim the dependency deduction.